 The Shakespeare Theatre of New Jersey

-For Shakespeare in American Communities, The Shakespeare Theatre of New Jersey will present student matinees and touring productions of A Midsummer Night's Dream and Macbeth, as part of their Shakespeare Live! program.
+The Shakespeare Theatre of New Jersey will present student matinees and touring productions of A Midsummer Night's Dream and Romeo and Juliet, as part of their Shakespeare Live! program.
 The company will provide related educational activities, including workshops, talkbacks, and a study guide.
-They anticipate reaching 25 schools from New Jersey.
+They anticipate reaching 20 schools from New Jersey.